 His works, published by Billaudot (until 2008), Ricordi Allemagne (2008-2018) and Editions Peters (after 2018), have been performed in the entire world by ensembles and soloists including J.-G. Queyras, the Ensemble Recherche, 2E2M, the Argento Ensemble, the neue Vocalsolisten Stuttgart, the Ensemble Modern, the Tokyo Philharmonic Orchestra or the Berlin Radio Symphony orchestra.
 In 2001 he was resident of the DAAD Berliner Künstlerprogram in Berlin and in 2002-2003 of the Villa Medici / French academy in Rome.
 He won the 2004 Förderpreis from the Ernst von Siemens Foundation for music.
-He lives in Berlin.

 Along with his compositional activities, he received a Ph.D. on the gap between perceptive and analytical complexity in music at EHESS and CNRS, and has written numerous theoretical articles and a book.
 He worked at IRCAM, first in 1998 as artistic director of the Studio Online Project, and then as pedagogical advisor for the organisation of colloquium and cultural events (1999-2000).
 He also lectured in computer music at the musicology dept. of the Sorbonne University (Paris), and from 2004-2006 taught orchestration for graduate composition students at the Hochschule für Musik Hanns-Eisler in Berlin (Germany).
 He was 2006-2012 Assistant Professor of Composition at Columbia University in New York (USA).
 He was appointed from 2012 to 2017 senior professor for composition at the Hochschule für Musik Detmold in Germany, and is since Oct.
 2017 senior professor for composition at the Hochschule für Musik und Theater “Felix Mendelssohn-Bartholdy” in Leipzig.

 As a composer, he is laureate of the Singer-Polignac Foundation (1995) and the DAAD Berliner Künstlerprogramm (one year residency in 2001 in Berlin).
 His orchestral work Hérédo-Ribotes was nominated at the International Rostrum of composers of Unesco (2002).
 He received the French Prix de Rome (residency in 2002-2003 in the Villa Medicis / French academy in Rome).
 He won the 2004 Förderpreis from the Ernst von Siemens Foundation for music.